 Once you own your new French home, it’s a wonderful time of celebration!
 Always a busy but fun time for sorting out furniture and generally making it your own, it is however very important to make a will and give serious thought as to how inheritance laws and tax work in France.
 This is of course a specialised area and we strongly advise seeking professional advice from an independent lawyer who is well versed in French law and inheritance aspects, in order to protect your interests.

 Does my residency status change what I pay?

-It is somewhat of a challenge to get to grips with the French inheritance tax laws and important to note that taxes are due to non-French residents as well as those whose domicile is in France.
-Although there are certain provisions one can make to protect the surviving spouse, we cannot over emphasise how vital it is to seek professional advice and act on it for peace of mind.
+It is somewhat of a challenge to get to grips with the French inheritance tax laws and important to note that inheritance tax is potentially payable by non-French residents, as well as those resident and tax domiciled in France.

 What are the rules on inheritance for spouses and other family members?